 The day has been celebrated through formal thanksgiving ceremonies at which the hymn "Lift Every Voice" furnished the opening.
 In addition, public entertainment, picnics, and family reunions have often featured dramatic readings, pageants, parades, barbecues, and ball games.
 Blues festivals have also shaped the Juneteenth remembrance.
 In Limestone County, celebrants gather for a three-day reunion organized by the Nineteenth of June Organization.
-Some of the early emancipation festivities were relegated by city authorities to a town's outskirts; in time, however, black groups collected funds to purchase tracts of land for their celebrations, including Juneteenth.
+Some of the early emancipation festivities were relegated by city authorities to a town's outskirts; in time, however, African American groups collected funds to purchase tracts of land for their celebrations, including Juneteenth.
 A common name for these sites was Emancipation Park.
 In Houston, for instance, a deed for a ten-acre site was signed in 1872, and in Austin the Travis County Emancipation Celebration Association acquired land for its Emancipation Park in the early 1900s; the Juneteenth event was later moved to Rosewood Park.
 In Limestone County the Nineteenth of June Association acquired thirty acres, which has since been reduced to twenty acres by the rising of Lake Mexia.

-Juneteenth declined in popularity in the early 1960s, when the civil-rights movement, with its push for integration, diminished interest in the event.
+Juneteenth declined in popularity in the early 1960s, when the civil rights movement, with its push for integration, diminished interest in the event.
 In the 1970s African Americans' renewed interest in celebrating their cultural heritage led to the revitalization of the holiday throughout the state.
 At the end of the decade Representative Al Edwards, a Democrat from Houston, introduced a bill calling for Juneteenth to become a state holiday.
 The legislature passed the act in 1979, and Governor William P. Clements, Jr., signed it into law.
 The first state-sponsored Juneteenth celebration took place in 1980.

 Randolph B. Campbell, "The End of Slavery in Texas: A Research Note," Southwestern Historical Quarterly 88 (July 1984).
 Gregg Cantrell and Elizabeth Hayes Turner, eds., Lone Star Pasts: Memory and History in Texas (College Station: Texas A&M University Press, 2007).
 Doris Hollis Pemberton, Juneteenth at Comanche Crossing (Austin: Eakin Press, 1983).
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.
 William H. Wiggins, Jr., O Freedom!
 Afro-American Emancipation Celebrations (Knoxville: University of Tennessee Press, 1987).
 David A. Williams, The Emancipation Proclamation of 1863 and the Emancipation Proclamation, Texas Style (June 19, 1865) (Austin: Williams Independent Research Enterprises, 1979).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Teresa Palomo Acosta, "JUNETEENTH," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/lkj01), accessed May 23, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Teresa Palomo Acosta, "JUNETEENTH," accessed March 30, 2020, http://www.tshaonline.org/handbook/online/articles/lkj01.